Ebenezer1000/Rebate-Function/README.md

 ![image](https://github.com/user-attachments/assets/474a754d-ea31-4faa-8b97-62885571c009)

 Remember the customer account type cannot receive this type of rebate amount, because this account type cannot register a new user hence there is no subordinate account directly to his account that can place a bet and which he can find the difference in rebate% to determine any rebate amount.

 But, there is another form of rebate that a customer can receive, called self rebate.
 This type of rebate is assessible to all account types (agents /customer) based on one conditions.

+- Example 3:
 Let us use the same paramters in example 2 to illustrate this point.

 - Main Agent: Has rebate percent of 13.5%
-- Surbodinate (agent) registered by main agent: Has rebate percent of 13.0%
+- Subordinate (agent) registered by main agent: Has rebate percent of 13.0%
-- Surbodinate (customer) registered by surbodinate agent: Has rebate percent of 12.5%
+- Subordinate (customer) registered by surbodinate agent: Has rebate percent of 12.5%
-- Surbodinate Customer wagers a bet amount of $5.6
+- Subordinate Customer wagers a bet amount of $5.6

 ![image](https://github.com/user-attachments/assets/21cac027-3520-475d-aed7-80b3fc5ea512)

+You can see from the image, the subordinate customer had a form of rebate called self rebate.
+Let me explain how that self rebate can be received by any account type if they meet this one condition.

+Before any account type (agent or customer) wagers a bet, the user has the option to choose a high bonus prize or a low bonus prize.
+If the user chooses the high bonus prize, the self rebate distribution does'nt apply.
+Only the general rebate distribution from down agent or customer to top agent applies as shown in example 2.
+But if the user (agent or customer} chooses the low bonus prize, the general rebate distribution occurs and also the user that wagered the bet also gets a self rebate where the lowest rebate% in the rebate% list which is 0%, is subtracted from his rebate%.
+And in the image you see 0% was subtracted fromn the user's (customer) rebate% of 12.5%.
+Then the result waas divided by 100 and multpilied by the user's bet amount he wagered.
+So you see, if a user wagers a bet and chooses the low bonus prize, not only do the agents above him receive a rebate amount but the user also receives a rebate amount in the form of self rebate.
+I will attach an image to show the low bonus prize and high bonus prize that will influence whether a user recieves a self rebate or not.